openrecall/openrecall/README.md

      rm -rf ~/.local/share/openrecall
      ```

-Note: If you specified a custom storage path using the `--storage-path` argument, make sure to remove that directory instead.
+Note: If you specified a custom storage path at any time using the `--storage-path` argument, make sure to remove that directory too.

+## Contribute

+As an open-source project, we welcome contributions from the community.
+If you'd like to help improve OpenRecall, please submit a pull request or open an issue on our GitHub repository.

+## Contact the maintainers
+mail@datatalk.be

+## License

+OpenRecall is released under the [AGPLv3](https://opensource.org/licenses/AGPL-3.0), ensuring that it remains open and accessible to everyone.